-P-ITPRE-0018/A
+BASICS OF HUNGARIAN LANGUAGE (P-ITPRE-0018/A)

-Recommended level of study BSc
+BSc / MSc

-Semester Autumn
+Autumn

-Number of classes (lecture/practice/lab) 0/4/0 hours/week
+0/ 4 /0 hours/week

-Course credit 4 credits
+4 credits

-Final evaluation Term mark
+Term mark

-Responsible lecturer Dr. Péri Márton
+Dr. Péri Márton

-Absolute beginner course for students to let them introduce to basic Hungarian.
+Absolute beginner course for students to introduce them to basic Hungarian.
 The vocabulary and grammar are appropriate to level A.1.
 Students will be able to read and understand simple sentences, and they can also form questions and answers.
 At the end of the semester, they can talk about themselves, their family, and their country, and they can also express themselves in simple, everyday situations such as shopping, restaurants, etc.